Select the Object Selection Tools panel. tool from the

 -

-Select the Magic Wand tool.
+Select the Magic Wand tool from the Tools panel.

 -

-Select from Add to selection, Subtract from selection, or Intersect with selection from the options bar.
 The tool's pointer changes depending on the option selected.

 -